 For More Information

-See Ari Peskoe’s recent tweets on the FERC decision and Jody Freeman and Joe Goffman’s New York Times op-ed on the then proposed Resiliency Pricing Rule.
+See Ari Peskoe’s tweets on the FERC decision and Jody Freeman and Joe Goffman’s New York Times op-ed on the then proposed Resiliency Pricing Rule.
 Also see Save EPA’s Opposing Subsidies for Coal and Nuclear Power Plants page.